tlybrook/MADS_Capstone/README.md

 If you do not have pip installed please follow instructions here: https://pip.pypa.io/en/stable/installation/

-## Flask App Instructions
-1. Ensure you have run the requirements.txt file to download all necessary libraries in your virtual environment.
-2. Change directory to the flask_application folder by running:

-        cd flask_application

-3. Next, in terminal you can simply run:

-        flask run

-4. After a few seconds, click on the local host URL that shows up in your terminal and this will redirect you to the web where you can interact with our flask application.
-5. From here you can learn about us and our project, navigate to our GitHub, and upload a Lung CT Scan and generate a prediction using our model.

-Please note that this flask application is intended only for research purposes and should not be used for medical decision making.

 ## Directions for replicating our work
 ### Data Reading and Cleaning
 First, download the data from kaggle: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images and move to root folder where you downloaded this repository.